RIGHT() Function in Salesforce [Formula Syntax & Examples]

-What is RIGHT Function in Salesforce
+What is the RIGHT() Function in Salesforce?

-In addition, you can say that the RIGHT() function is used while extracting substring, splitting the string, and retrieving the specific suffix codes from the string.
+In addition, you can say that the RIGHT() function is used while extracting a substring, splitting the string, and retrieving the specific suffix codes from the string.

-• If the number of specified characters, in the Salesforce Right function is less than zero, the value gets replaced with zero.
+• If the number of specified characters in the Salesforce right function is less than zero, the value gets replaced with zero.

 • You can use the auto-number fields as text fields in Salesforce RIGHT function formulas.